fuhrmanator/cleanblog/_posts/2020-12-18-Creating-questions-quickly-with-GIFT.md

 To overcome these drawbacks (and to experiment with DSL tools in my software design courses), in 2016 I started working on a [parsing expression grammar for GIFT](https://github.com/fuhrmanator/GIFT-grammar-PEG.js), with the hope that it could be used for editors in the future.
 There are at least two tools based on this:

-1. a [web-based GIFT editor](https://fuhrmanator.github.io/GIFT-grammar-PEG.js/editor/editor.html) is the proof of concept I made for the GIFT PEG,
+1. a recent and powerful [extension for VSCode to support GIFT](https://marketplace.visualstudio.com/items?itemName=ethan-ou.vscode-gift-pack&ssr=false#overview) created by Ethan Ou,
-2. a more recent and powerful [extension for VSCode to support GIFT](https://marketplace.visualstudio.com/items?itemName=ethan-ou.vscode-gift-pack&ssr=false#overview) created by Ethan Ou.
+2. a [web-based GIFT editor](https://fuhrmanator.github.io/GIFT-grammar-PEG.js/editor/editor.html) is the proof of concept I made for the GIFT PEG.

 ### Editors for GIFT format